DOME-Marketplace/integration-guide/README.md

 | `ProductOrder` | Represents a product order submitted by a customer | TMF 622 – Product Ordering Management |
 | `Usage` | Represents usage or consumption data used for usage-based billing | TMF 365 – Usage Management |

-In addition to TM Forum entities, DOME defines a set of _DOME-specific DTOs_ to act as API-level contracts between DOME and external Billing Engines.
+In addition to TM Forum entities, DOME defines a set of _DOME-specific Data Transfer Object (DTO)_ to act as API-level contracts between DOME and external Billing Engines.
 The DOME DTOs are used to:
 * Encapsulate one or more TMForum entities when required;
 * Simplify API payloads;
 * Provide a stable and controlled integration interface.